 Volunteer at the CSE Media Center!

 The CSE Media Center welcomes volunteers!
-Volunteers may assist with literacy and information literacy instruction, read to students, re-shelve books, assist with inventory and weeding tasks, and help with general administrative duties.
+Volunteers may assist with administrative library tasks (eg. re-shelving, managing the collection, assisting student patrons), read to students, or help keep the library clean and inviting.
 Volunteers may assist on a regular schedule (preferred) or on a limited, drop-in basis.
-Volunteer shifts are available Monday-Friday from 8:30 am-4:30 pm every half-hour.
+Volunteer shifts are available Monday-Friday from 8:30 am-4:30.
 To learn more about volunteer opportunities, please contact Alex Karpicke at: firstname.lastname@example.org